TrevorDArcyEvans/testdome/README.md

 * https://www.testdome.com/d/c-sharp-interview-questions/18

 ## Comments
+* _07_10001_Prime_ asks to get the n-th prime.
+This answer 'cheats' by loading an ordered list of primes off disk.
+A 'conventional' answer would use a [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
+  * Note that prime numbers have been found well in excess of the 10000-th prime and are 'well known' ie there is no real need to compute them as someone has already done that.
+The problem then reduces to a simple lookup.
 * performance of _Sorted Search_ algorithm could be improved by implementing a binary search but I felt there was not sufficient time to do this
 * read requirements for _Decorator Stream_ question were a bit unclear